Back in its working days, the Border Terrier went along with the pack

 We can't wait to have your dog join our community!

-Comprehensive guide to the breed.
-Includes history of the breed, breed standard, choosing a puppy, training, nutrition, health matters, pregnancy and whelping.
+Comprehensive guide to the breed with lots of useful information and very good pictures.
+Includes origins of the breed, breed standard, choosing a puppy, training, nutrition, health matters, and more.